top of page

 free, simple and useful

-for your company to play its part in global slavery elimination efforts.
+for your company to play its part in the compliance process as well as global slavery elimination efforts.

 1. It’s Free

-SlaveCheck is free for Suppliers.
-As a Free User, you’ll be able to do all you need to do to assist your Customers to comply with MSA.
+SlaveCheck is free for suppliers.
+As a Free User, you can do all that's required to assist your customers to comply with MSA.

 2. It’s Simple